 Research has shown that Dry Eye Syndrome is the commonest eye-related cause of photophobia, while migraine is the most common neurological cause.

 Other common medical factors underlying photophobia include cataracts and macular degeneration.

 7eye AirShield sunglasses fitted with extra dark grey lenses can provide optimum glare protection outdoors

 The design of the 7eye AirShield range of sunglasses with their protective eye cup or gasket fitted behind the rims is highly effective for blocking peripheral glare - far more so than standard designs of wraparound sunglasses.

 7eye AirShield glasses are also much more stylish than the industry standard wraparound fit-over glasses that have long been the standard form of eyewear available to photophobia sufferers.

-Now Eyewear Accessories have introduced two new lens options that will be of interest if you suffer from sensitivity to the sun's glare:
+Eyewear Accessories can recommend three alternative lens options that will be of interest if you are highly sensitive to the sun's glare:

 - Extra Dark Grey lenses

 You won't find 7eye AirShield sunglasses with this choice of especially dark lenses in Specsavers, Boots or even at RNIB.